muxinc/mux-php/README.md

 Not familiar with Mux?
 Check out https://mux.com/ for more information.

+## Requirements

+PHP 7.1 or higher.
+Dependencies are managed using composer.

 ## Installation

 We publish Mux PHP to [Packagist](https://packagist.org/packages/muxinc/mux-php).
 You should depend on Mux PHP by adding us to your composer.json: